inspec/inspec-aws/docs-chef-io/content/aws_ecr_repository.md

 end
 ```

-**Test that images are scanned for vulnerabilities at a push to repository.**
+Test that images are scanned for vulnerabilities at a push to repository:

 ```ruby
 describe aws_ecr_repository(repository_name: 'my-repo') do